African literature: Oral literature

 Oral literature (or orature, the term coined by Ugandan scholar Pio Zirimu) may be in prose or verse.
 The prose is often mythological or historical and often includes tales of the trickster character.
 Storytellers in Africa sometimes use call-and-response techniques to tell their stories.
-Poetry describes a narrative poem based upon a short and a ribald anecdote and is often sung, through: narrative epic, occupational verse, ritual verse, praise poems of rulers and other prominent people.
+Poetry describes a narrative poem based on a short, ribald anecdote.
+It is often sung through narrative epic, occupational verse, ritual verse, and praise poems of rulers and other prominent figures.
 Praise singers, bards sometimes known as "griots", tell their stories with music.
 Also recited, often sung, are love songs, work songs, children's songs, along with epigrams, proverbs and riddles.
 These oral traditions exist in many languages including Fula, Swahili, Hausa, and Wolof.

 In Algeria, oral poetry was an important part of Berber traditions when the majority of the population was illiterate.
-These poems, called Isefra, were used for aspects of both religious and secular life.
+These poems, called Isefra, were used in both religious and secular contexts.
 The religious poems included devotions, prophetic stories, and poems honoring saints.
-The secular poetry could be about celebrations such as births and weddings, or accounts of heroic warriors.
+Secular poetry may concern celebrations such as births and weddings, or accounts of heroic warriors.
 As another example, in Mali, oral literature or folktales continue to be broadcast on the radio in the native language Booma.